 For easier paper disposal, have a designated paper recycling bin.
 This bin allows the paper to be as clean as possible for recycling.

-Depending on where you live, there might be additional rules on how to dispose of your papers, such as bundling up the papers with string.
-So check with your local government to learn of their recycling rules.
+Depending on where you live, there might be additional rules to dispose of your papers such as bundling up the papers with string.
+So check with your local government to see their recycling rules.

 Step 4.
 Shred personal or sensitive documents.